-THYROID CANCER SHOULD NOT BE TAKEN LIGHTLY - liveagain
+THYROID CANCER SHOULD NOT BE UNDERESTIMATED - liveagain

-Thyroid cancer is the most common type of cancer in Korea in recent years.
-The number of young patients with thyroid cancer between the ages of 20 and 40 is increasing.
-The reason may be because young people do not pay attention to regular ultrasounds, so tumors in the early stages are often missed and gradually develop into cancer.
-This is also the reason why thyroid cancer screening must be included in the national cancer screening program in Korea.
+Thyroid cancer has been the most common type of cancer in South Korea in recent years.
+The number of young patients aged 20 to 40 diagnosed with thyroid cancer is steadily increasing.
+This may be due to the fact that younger individuals often do not prioritize regular ultrasound screenings, leading to early-stage tumors being overlooked and eventually developing into cancer.
+This is also why thyroid cancer screening should be included in the national cancer screening program in South Korea.

 Những dấu hiệu ung thư tuyến giáp giai đoạn đầu dễ nhận biết - Nhà thuốc FPT Long Châu

-If ultrasound is not performed in asymptomatic patients, once acquired and forgotten, it will lead to lung metastasis.
-Thyroid cancer progresses slowly and has a good prognosis, so it is often overlooked compared to other types of cancer.
-But anyway, thyroid cancer is still cancer, so you have to be very careful.
-In particular, thyroid cancer has a recurrence rate of 5% after 5 years of surgery and 10% after 10 years of surgery.
-This is why thyroid cancer patients must manage their health thoroughly throughout their lives.
+If ultrasounds are not performed on patients without symptoms, the condition may go unnoticed and lead to lung metastasis.
+Although thyroid cancer progresses slowly and has a good prognosis, it is often underestimated compared to other cancers.
+However, it is still cancer and must be taken very seriously.
+Particularly, thyroid cancer has a recurrence rate of 5% within five years after surgery and 10% within ten years.
+This is why thyroid cancer patients must manage their health diligently for the rest of their lives.

-85% of people with thyroid cancer often have no symptoms until the middle of the neck bulges, is visible and palpable, or there is a feeling of pressure on the airway and esophagus because the disease has spread to the lymph nodes. bleeding on one side of the neck.
-Therefore, it is necessary to detect and treat at an early stage.
-Recently, removing the cancerous part of the thyroid gland on both sides is a popular method, but as the disease develops, the tumor will grow larger and the cost of treatment will increase greatly.
+85% of people with thyroid cancer often show no symptoms until the middle part of the neck becomes swollen, visible, and palpable, or when there is a sensation of pressure on the trachea and esophagus due to metastasis to the lymph nodes on one side of the neck.
+Therefore, early detection and treatment are essential.
+Recently, removing the cancerous portion of the thyroid on both sides has become a common method; however, when the disease has progressed, the tumor will continue to grow, and treatment costs will increase significantly.

 Normally, thyroid testing is done during a rectal exam, but we should still have a regular ultrasound every 2-3 years and if someone in the family has this disease, we should have a routine check-up once a year.